Personal life of Gene Roddenberry: Second marriage

 Following his work on Star Trek, Roddenberry sought to produce a television movie based on Tarzan.
 But the studio passed on the project, as they felt that he had written the character as too sexual for broadcast on TV in the late 1960s.
 In 1969, while scouting locations in Japan for MGM, Roddenberry claimed that he realized that he missed Barrett and proposed to her by telephone.
-In the version recited by Herb Solow, Roddenberry traveled to Japan with the intention of marrying Barrett.
+According to Solow, Roddenberry traveled to Japan with the intention of marrying Barrett.
 She had a passport and joined Roddenberry in Tokyo, where they were married in a Shinto ceremony on August 6, 1969.
 Roddenberry had considered it "sacrilegious" to use an American minister in Japan, and the ceremony was attended by two Shinto priests as well as maids of honor.
 Roddenberry and Barrett both wore kimono, and spent their honeymoon touring Japan.
 He continued to have liaisons with other women, telling his friends that while in Japan he had an encounter with a masseuse about a week after he was married.

 The new marriage was not legally binding, as his divorce from Eileen was not yet final.
 This was resolved two days after his divorce was complete, and on December 29, a small ceremony was held at their home followed by a reception for family and friends.
 Despite this, the couple continued to celebrate August 6 as their wedding anniversary.
 His young daughter, Dawn, decided to live with him and Barrett, and together they moved to a new house in Beverly Hills during the following October.
 He began work on the film Pretty Maids All in a Row, based on a book which he felt was vulgar.
 The volume of nude scenes in the movie was new to MGM, and proved difficult due to requirements for those scenes to be agreed in written contracts with the relevant actresses.

 Roddenberry and Barrett had a son together, Eugene Jr., commonly referred to as Rod Roddenberry, in February 1974.
-They remained married for the rest of Roddenberry's life, and Roddenberry died by Barrett's side on October 24, 1991, at a doctor's office in Santa Monica, California.
+They remained married for the rest of Roddenberry's life, and Barrett was at his side when he died on October 24, 1991, at a doctor's office in Santa Monica, California.
 From 1975 until his death, Roddenberry maintained an extramarital relationship with his executive assistant, Susan Sackett.

 Rod had not followed his parents' work on Star Trek, leaving him to question what it was all about after his father's death.
 This exploration eventually resulted in him producing the 2011 documentary, Trek Nation.